grayguava/IPocalypse/README.md

 ## What this repo is

-This is a **curated collection of networking material**, built to document concepts, diagrams, and practical insights from multiple sources — including college teachings, books, and my own exploration.
+A curated collection of networking fundamentals, organized to simplify concepts, reinforce understanding, and serve as a reliable reference.
+This includes material from books, coursework, and practical exploration — distilled into clean, navigable markdowns.

-- Content is organized to **clarify and reinforce understanding**.
+- Content is structured for **fast lookup and revision**.
-- Concepts are structured for easy reference and gradual exploration.
+- Concepts are broken down for **clarity and retention**.
-- The material reflects **real learning and synthesis**, combining multiple perspectives into one resource.
+- Diagrams support **visual understanding**

-It’s **not a formal course**, but it’s **public and shareable**, so anyone can browse, reference, and learn from it.
+It’s not a formal course — it’s a **public knowledge vault**.

 ---